The latest update to this website was at 940pm Friday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-Glenn’s Aloha Friday comments: I’m here in Corte Madera, California, visiting my good friend Linda.
+Glenn’s Aloha Friday comments: I’m home here in upper Kula, Maui, Hawaii.
 I hope you have a good Friday wherever you happen to be spending it.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Here’s the latest Weather Map / Vog map animation

-Surf along east facing shores will remain elevated through the weekend, due to the lingering north-northeast swell.
+Surf along east and south facing shores will remain small through the week.

 World-wide Tropical Cyclone Activity